danmilneusw/08-DLSS/README.md

 **Part 3**

-5. Implement the Super Resolution model we trained on our Pygame game inside the game
+5. Implement the Super Resolution model we trained on our Pygame game inside the game (**we'll do this next week**)

 ### Part 1
 1. Using VS Code, go to the Pygame Jet Game folder and play Pygame_Jet_Game.py (just for fun).
 The game is the result of [a tutorial](https://realpython.com/pygame-a-primer/), so there's some extra files included.